Arvoria/RobaseService/docs/Guide/installation.md

 ## Method A: Roblox Model (via Roblox Studio)

+!!! stop "Hold that thought"
+    Roblox Models can be outdated, the suggested installation method is Method B.

 !!! todo
-    Write documentation for Roblox Model
+    Write documentation for Roblox Model.

 ## Method B: Filesystem (via Rojo)
-+ Copy `src/shared/RobaseService` directory into your codebase

-+ Rename the folder to RobaseService

-+ Use an extension like [Rojo](https://rojo.space) to sync your files into studio, or build a place file!
++ Go to the [Github Releases]() and download the latest stable release of RobaseService.
+Save it somewhere meaningful so you only need to download it once.

++ Open your working directory in your preferred IDE and sync your files with an empty studio using [Rojo]()!

++ Copy the source wherever you wish, ReplicatedStorage is recommended.

++ Continue developing!